Enki: Enki and Ninhursag

 This myth is known from three Old Babylonian copies, one from Nippur, one from Ur, and one from an unknown provenance.
 It is a source of debate in modern scholarship, subject to various different translations and interpretations.

 At the beginning of the text, the story is set in Dilmun.
 The goddess of Dilmun, Ninsikila, complains to Enki that her land lacks water.
 Enki responds by summoning underground sweet waters to Dilmun, and as a result it becomes a rich, fertile land.
 Some scholars identify Ninsikila as another name of Ninhursag in this myth.
 However, this interpretation is not universally accepted.

 The next scene takes place in the marshes in the south of Sumer.
 Enki sleeps with Ninhursag, and she becomes pregnant.
 After nine days of gestation, she gives birth to Ninnisig/Ninšar.
 One day, Enki spots Ninnisig/Ninšar along the riverbank in the marsh.
 He also sleeps with her, she becomes pregnant, and after nine days of gestation, she gives birth to Ninkurra.
 Similarly, Enki sees her, has intercourse with her, she becomes pregnant, and after nine days of gestation, she gives birth to Uttu.
-In a variant of the story, she insteads gives birth to Ninimma, who is the one to give birth to Uttu.
+In a variant of the story, she instead gives birth to Ninimma, who is the one to give birth to Uttu.
 What follows is a fragmentary passage in which Ninhursag apparently instructs Uttu to not let Enki into her house unless he gives her cucumbers, apples and grapes as a gift.
 Enki summons sweet waters, making the land fertile, and a gardener gives him cucumbers, apples and grapes as thanks.
 Enki brings them to Uttu, introducing himself as the gardener, and she opens her house to him.
 He then has intercourse with her.
-Ninhursag removes his semen from Uttu’s body, and grows eight plants from it.
+Ninhursag removes his semen from Uttu's body, and grows eight plants from it.